mvolkmann/blog/src/ocaml.md

 ## Modules

-A module provides a namespace for a collection of named values that can be types, constants, and functions.
+A module provides a namespace for a collection of related named values that can be types, constants, and functions.
-It provides a way to identify multiple of these that happen to have the same name.
+Modules provides a way to identify multiple of these that happen to have the same name.
 For example, the `List` and `Array` modules both define the `map` function.

+Modules also serve to hide complexity.

+A module is defined with the syntax `module ModuleName = struct ... end`.

 An `open` expresion brings the names defined in a module into the current scope.
 Circular dependencies between modules are not allowed.

-A module is defined with the syntax `module ModuleName = struct ... end`.

 A module type is define with the syntax
 `module type ModuleTypeName = sig ... end`.
 It can contain the following kinds of specifications:
 `type`, `exception`, `val`, and `module type`.

+## Signatures

+The concept of "interfaces" in other programming languages is supported in OCaml with "signatures".

+## Functors

+TODO: Describe these.

 ## Exception Handling